dricotec/cs2_gc/readme.md

 ## Planned features
 - Rest of the core features (trade ups, souvenirs, storage units, StatTrak swaps...)
+- Rating Editor (so you can set your premier rating)

 Mikko is looking for the **full** CS:GO Item Schema, if you have it or any recent version of it please contact [Mikko](https://github.com/mikkokko/)